-1 The Fuggers never could resist a Hapsburg borrower.
+1 The Fuggers never could resist a Habsburg borrower.
 They lent money, not only to Charles V, but to the Emperor Maximilian before him, and to his Spanish descendants after him.
-The Introduction to the Fugger News Letters says: 'At least four million ducats had been borrowed from the Fuggers by the Spanish kings and never repaid, and it is not exaggeration if the losses accruing from their business transactions with the Hapsburgs in the west and east are estimated at eight million florins. . . .
+The Introduction to the Fugger News Letters says: "At least four million ducats had been borrowed from the Fuggers by the Spanish kings and never repaid, and it is not exaggeration if the losses accruing from their business transactions with the Hapsburgs in the west and east are estimated at eight million florins...
 But for them (the Fuggers) the Reformation in Germany would probably have triumphed without opposition.
-The most capable members of this House strove for a century, but nothing remained to their innumerable heirs but an inordinately costly pile of parchments and heavily mortgaged landed property.' hitherto to bring about Socialism, or to keep in power governments which they liked but which a majority of the nation distrusted.
+The most capable members of this House strove for a century, but nothing remained to their innumerable heirs but an inordinately costly pile of parchments and heavily mortgaged landed property."